 CFTC Regulatory Risk.
-In February 2012, the U.S. Commodity Futures Trading Commission ("CFTC") adopted certain regulatory changes that could potentially subject the Adviser to regulation as a "commodity pool operator" ("CPO") and "commodity trading advisor" ("CTA").
-Compliance with the CFTC's regulatory changes was required by December 31, 2012.
-Under these new CFTC regulations, an investment company must comply with certain de minimis commodities and derivatives trading limitations and marketing restrictions.
-The Fund currently intends to comply with the de minimis trading limitations.
-In the event that the Fund is unable to operate within these limitations and restrictions, the Adviser would be required to register as a CPO and CTA.
+In February 2012, the U.S. Commodity Futures Trading Commission ("CFTC") adopted certain regulatory changes that could potentially subject the Adviser or Sub-Adviser using instruments regulated by the CFTC to regulation as a "commodity pool operator" ("CPO") and "commodity trading advisor" ("CTA").
+Under these CFTC regulations, an investment company must comply with certain de minimis commodities and derivatives trading limitations and marketing restrictions.
+Each Fund using commodities and derivative contracts intends to comply with the de minimis trading limitations.
+In the event that any Fund is unable to operate within these limitations and restrictions, the Adviser or Sub-Adviser would be required to register as a CPO and CTA.
 Compliance with these additional registration and regulatory requirements would increase Fund expenses.